-Barack Hussein Obama, Jr., a Democrat, is President of the United States.
+Barack Hussein Obama, Jr., a Democrat, is the former President of the United States.
 He was elected President of the United States on November 4, 2008, becoming the first African American President of the U.S. and the 44th U.S. President.
 This article has been tagged for review, verification, and update.
 It is not currently up to date.

 - 1 2012 Presidential Race